 The next day saw formal visits to City Hall and the presentation of an address by Mayor and Council.
 In his response Prince Louis recalled several visits previously paid to Charlottetown when he was a mid-shipman on the H.M.S.
 Royal Alfred which had been stationed in Halifax in the late 1860s.
 In the afternoon a sports day was held at the Charlottetown Athletic Association grounds.
 Bands from the Drake and Essex entertained the crowd and both local athletes and ships’ crews competed in conventional events such as dashes at several distances, relay, and high jump, but also crowd-pleasing activities including sack races, a wheelbarrow race, an officer’s race, a jumble race (where crew members had to scramble to don articles of clothing such as tunics and boots), and a tug of war.
 The festivities of the day concluded with a ball.

 The ships left the following day, one being delayed as its anchor had become detached and had to be retrieved by a diver.
 Following a visit to Halifax where the centenary of the death of Lord Nelson was commemorated the fleet visited the United States and was back in Great Britain early in 1906.

 Although Prince Louis never returned to Prince Edward Island several of his descendants have visited over the years.
 In 1917 Louis relinquished all his German titles and became Louis Mountbatten.
 His daughter Princess Alice had married into the Greek royal family in 1903 and her only son, Prince Philip of Greece and Denmark, took on the Mountbatten name when he became a British subject in 1947.
 Philip married into a family that had also changed its name owing to its former German connection.
-He became the consort of Elizabeth Windsor.
-Louis’ grandson and his wife, and several great and great-great grand children have been welcomed in Prince Edward Island.
+He became the consort of Elizabeth Windsor, later Queen Elizabeth.
+Louis’ grand-nephew and his wife, and several of their descendants have been welcomed in Prince Edward Island.